matekdev/matekdev.github.io/content/_index.md

 ### About Me
 Hello!
 My name is Matthew Zegar.
-I'm currently finishing my Computer Science degree at SFU.
+I'm currently finishing my Computer Science degree at SFU and looking for a New Grad Software Engineer role for 2023.
 This website contains all relevant information regarding my work experience, projects, and education.

 ### Work Experience